-- Minimum of five years related experience in a high level administrative support position
+- Minimum of five years related experience in a high-level administrative assistant position.

 - Demonstrated experience engaging a diverse student body.